 For several years, NACM has been working to grow its relationships with National Indigenous Organizations (NIOs), including Assembly of First Nations, Inuit Tapiriit Kanatami, Native Women’s Association of Canada, Pauktuutit and Métis Nation.
 NACM collaborates with several NIOs on various Indigenous health advisory groups and committees.

 NYSHN is a grassroots, Indigenous youth‑led organization that works in collaboration with a network of intergenerational relatives across issues of reproductive justice & sexual health.
 NACM and NYSHN have collaborated on many joint initiatives over the years.

 First Nations Inuit Health Branch (FNIHB) / Indigenous Services Canada

 Since 2009, NACM has received project funding from the FNIHB.
-These funds have largely been used to complement the ongoing operational funding that NACM receives from CAM and has enabled NACM to undertake some of our earliest work, including holding our first Gathering, developing our pamphlet trio and our Returning Birth Toolkit.
+These funds have largely been used to complement the ongoing operational funding that NACM receives from CAM and has enabled NACM to undertake some of our earliest work, including holding our first Gathering and developing our pamphlet trio and our Returning Birth Toolkit.

 FNIHB recognizes NACM as the national voice of Indigenous midwifery.
 Currently, FNIHB provides funding for NACM to advise and support communities who are receiving funding for the Indigenous midwifery demonstration projects as part of the four‑year Indigenous Midwifery Budget, an historic commitment announced in June 2017 by then Minister of Health, Jane Philpott.